BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 # Hackintosh-HP-Z420-620-820-OpenCore
 **(still under construction)**.

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
-Tested to work for latest version of Catalina (10.15.7, everthing, except Sleep Mode) and Big Sur (11.5.1, except Sleep/USB3).
+Tested for Catalina (latest 10.15.7, everthing works, except Sleep Mode) and Big Sur (latest 11.5.1, except Sleep/USB3).

 This loader can be used for all three HP models.
 All fixes are done via hot-patching or SSDT's, thus no need for a patched DSDT, resulting in a more compatible loader.
 For post-install, you may need to generate your own CPU specific SSDT to enable full CPU Power Management, if your CPU model is different from the ones I used (see below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.